2023 Best Dental Support Services Schools in Ohio

 Dental Support majors at UC Blue Ash College take out an average of $19,485 in student loans while working on their egree.

-Great Oaks Career Campuses landed the #9 spot in the 2023 rankings for the best dental support services programs.
-Located in the suburb of Cincinnati, Great Oaks Career Campuses is a public college with a fairly small student population.
+Great Oaks Career Campuses came in at #9 in this year’s edition of the Best Dental Support Services Schools in Ohio ranking.
+Located in the large suburb of Cincinnati, Great Oaks Career Campuses is a public school with a fairly small student population.

 While working on their degree, dental support majors at Great Oaks Career Campuses accumulate an average of around $9,247 in student debt.